Daguerre Memorial

-The Daguerre Memorial is a bronze sculpture by Jonathan Scott Hartley in Washington, D.C.
+The Daguerre Memorial is a bronze and granite sculpture by Jonathan Scott Hartley in Washington, D.C.
 It was erected in memory of Louis Daguerre.

-Description
+History

-Erected at the instigation of the Professional Photographers of America (PPA), a worldwide trade association of professional photographers, Daguerre Memorial was dedicated on 15 August 1890 at the Arts and Industries Building first.
-It was moved outside, where it remained from 1897 to 1969.
+Erected at the instigation of the Photographers Association of America, a worldwide trade association of professional photographers, the Daguerre Memorial was dedicated on 15 August 1890 at the Arts and Industries Building.
+It was later moved outside, where it remained from 1897 to 1969, when it was removed and placed in storage to allow for the construction of the Hirshhorn Museum.

-It was re-dedicated in 1989.
+The 11 ft memorial was relocated and was rededicated in 1989, the 150th anniversary year of photography.
+It is outside the Old Patent Office Building, now home to the Smithsonian American Art Museum and the National Portrait Gallery, on 7th Street N.W., near F Street, in Washington.

-Daguerre Memorial is located at the Old Patent Office Building, home to the Smithsonian American Art Museum and the National Portrait Gallery, on 7th Street N.W., Washington, D.C.
+The figure was cast by the Henry-Bonnard Bronze Company of New York.